 During and after World War I, the U.S. government was concerned with the external threats of anarchism and communism.
-In response, Congress passed the Immigration Act of 1918 that authorized the detention and deportation of alien anarchists under an extremely broad definition of anarchism irrespective of the alien’s date of entry into the United States.
-Furthermore, Congress also criminalized the reentry of any alien who was previously deported under provisions of this Act.
+In response, Congress passed the Immigration Act of 1918 that authorized the detention and deportation of noncitizen anarchists under an extremely broad definition of anarchism irrespective of the person’s date of entry into the United States.
+Furthermore, Congress also criminalized the reentry of any noncitizen who was previously deported under provisions of this Act.

-In 1938, Congress sought to protect the internal security, national defense, and foreign relations of the United States by requiring that foreigners disseminating propaganda and alien ideologies be registered and identified.
+In 1938, Congress sought to protect the internal security, national defense, and foreign relations of the United States by requiring that foreigners disseminating propaganda and foreign ideologies be registered and identified.

 In the aftermath of World War II and in response to the rise of communism in the global arena, Congress passed a succession of laws, including the Internal Security Act of 1950.
 Through the Internal Security Act of 1950, Congress aimed to combat the world communism movement and prosecute those who knowingly and willfully participated.